gobblejs/gobble-browserify/README.md

   // The file that will be generated
   dest: 'bundle.js',

+  // Whether to generate sourcemaps (defaults to true)
+  debug: false,

   // If supplied, this function will be called with the
   // bundle object for advanced configuration, e.g. transforms
   configure: function ( bundle ) {